Nullmodem.Com

 Power for some devices directly through the USB cable

-Automatic loading and unloading of drivers as needed
+Automatic loading and unloading of device drivers as needed

-USB devices use two types of plugs, Type A and Type B:
+USB devices use several different kinds of plugs, starting with Type A and Type B:

 USB cables